gammaswap/v1-liquidator/README.md

 This is the repository for the liquidation bot smart contract for the GammaSwap V1 protocol.
 The tests for the CPMM implementation of GammaSwap pools that use the UniswapV2 AMM (v1-implementations repo) are also found here.

+Tests run against DeltaSwap.
+To run tests against UniswapV2 change IS_DELTASWAP to false in CPMMGammaSwapSetup.sol

 ## Steps to Run GammaSwap Tests Locally

 1. Run `yarn` to install GammaSwap dependencies